source-foundry/Slice/README.md

 $ brew install --cask sourcefoundry-slice
 ```

-Homebrew will update Slice to new releases during your `brew update && brew upgrade` process or use `brew upgrade sourcefoundry-slice` to upgrade only the Slice application.
+Homebrew will update Slice to new releases during the `brew update && brew upgrade` process.
+Use `brew upgrade sourcefoundry-slice` to upgrade the Slice application only.

 Use the following command to uninstall: